Captain America: Durant makes sure gold medal stays with US

 “That’s a special, special man, and he carried this team like we needed him to, like he’s supposed to coming back for his third Olympics, all-time USA scorer,” said U.S. forward Draymond Green, Durant’s former teammate in Golden State.
 “There’s been a lot of great players to don this jersey, and he’s No. 1 and that’s a special thing.”

-Durant, who passed Carmelo Anthony earlier in the Olympics to become the leading scorer in U.S. men’s history, joined Anthony as the only three-time gold medalists in men’s basketball.
+Durant, who passed Carmelo Anthony earlier in the Olympics to become the leading scorer in U.S. men’s history, joined Anthony as the only three-time gold medalist in men’s basketball.

 Durant couldn’t choose which Olympics is the most special, because to him they all are.